Mittenbuhler/Neural_Network/README.md

 ## Manual
 ### Prerequisits
-The package uses Python 3.7 and the following dependencies:
+The package was built with Python 3.7 and uses the following dependencies:
 - `numpy`
 - `urllib3`
 - `gzip`